Starlink Mini Canada Review 2026: Price, Plans and Speed

 The Mini is a great fit if you:

-• Already have Starlink Residential Max at home and get the free Mini
+- Already have Starlink Residential Max at home and are eligible for the current Mini travel offer

 The Mini is probably not right for you if:

 If you are in the “not right for you” camp but live in a rural area where fibre and cable are unavailable, look at the Starlink Standard Residential plan instead.
 Our Starlink Plans and Pricing guide covers every option.
-And if you are comparing Starlink against traditional ISPs, our Bell vs Rogers vs Telus comparison can help you decide.
+If you are comparing satellite against other rural internet choices, start with our unlimited satellite internet guide.

 Frequently Asked Questions